monkeydevtools/treepath-python/README.md

 assert repr(match) == "$.star.name=None"
 ```
 ## Tracing Debugging
-All of the functions: get, find, get_match and find_matchesm, support tracing.
+All the functions: get, find, get_match and find_matchesm, support tracing.
 An option, when enabled,
 records the route the algorithm takes to determine a match.

 This example logs the route the algorithm takes to find the inner planets.
 The **print**